imkira/go-observer/README.md

 # Memory Usage

-The ammount of memory used for one property is not dependent on the number of observers.
+The amount of memory used for one property is not dependent on the number of observers.
 It should be proportional to the number of value updates since the value last obtained by the slowest observer.
 As long as you keep advancing all your observers, garbage collection will take place and keep memory usage